sanjay-ks23/sanjay-ks23.github.io/_posts/2025-10-10-An intuitive understanding of Gradient Descent and its successors.md

 We try to minimize a function $\displaystyle f_0(x) $

 Machine Learning is also a kind of optimization problem, where we try to minimize the loss/cost function.
-This is a specific case and here we
+This is a specific case and here we try to optimize